-The Performance Management team notified counties requiring PIPs for the child welfare and public assistance measures in July of 2015.
-Counties were notified via email and certified letter, and through a call to the county social services director.

-The Performance Management team and the Human Services Performance Council each reviewed the extenuating circumstance claims and made recommendations to the commissioner to approve or deny the claims.
-Of the 23 original PIP notifications issued, there were eight claims filed for extenuating circumstances.
-Of the eight claims, three were approved and the county/SDA no longer had to develop a PIP.
+Counties requiring PIPs are notified via email, certified letter, and a call to the county social services director.
+Counties have the right to file claims if they believe there are extenuating circumstances impacting performance.
+The Performance Management team and the Human Services Performance Council each review extenuating circumstance claims and make recommendations to the commissioner to approve or deny claims.
+Of the 40 original PIP notifications issued, there were five claims filed for extenuating circumstances.
+Of the five claims, one was approved and the county no longer had to develop a PIP.